AshAgarwal/BookStoreDemo/README.md

 ## Requirements
 1. JDK 1.8
 2. PostgreSQL
-3. Spring Tool Suite 4
+3. Spring Tool Suite 4 OR Eclipse IDE

 ## Steps to Setup

-**1. First setup JDK8, PostgreSQL & STS4 if you don't have.**
+**1. First setup JDK8, PostgreSQL & STS4/Eclipse if you don't have.**

 **2. Clone this repo.**